auth-plus/auth-plus-authentication/README.md

 6. User chooses one of strategy sent before at `POST /mfa/choose`
 7. User will receive a code of 6 number according to the strategy chosen (TOTP skip this step)
 8. User will be asked for the code at `POST /mfa/code`
+9. User can reset password:
+    - Send email at `POST /password/forget`
+    - Check email with a link (containing a hash)
+    - Send the new password and hash at `POST /password/recover`

 ### Flow for organization